Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 You go in there, you don't want to predict failure.
 I've made movies where the other actor or actress was someone who I didn't quite understand what they were doing.

 And I didn't quite understand why the director wasn't on them.
-Who is it?
+Who was it?

 She's the opposite.
 She's the funniest person on earth.